t-shain/Data-Structure-Notes/Sorting.md

 * Setting timers is a fire extra credit option.

 ### Quick Sort
 * Looks at first element then scans the rest of the vector and partitions the vector depending on the first value.
-Then does the same thing for the two partitions
+Then does the same thing for the two partitions.
+* It is an unstable algo, but there is an implamentation the requires more memory that is stable.
+* If you have good partitions you get time complexity of O(nlogn) if you have bad partitions you get O(n^2)
+* Auxillary complexity is constant.